slickexo2/onlyoffice/README.md

 ### Events

-OnlyOffice add-on publishes some eXo listener events to let end-user apps listen on them and build required data/output for collecting stats or other purposes.
+Onlyoffice add-on publishes some eXo listener events to let end-user apps listen on them and build required data/output for collecting stats or other purposes.

 The add-on broadcasts such events (the constants are available in OnlyofficeEditorService interface):